High school (grades 9-12) · New Orleans, LA

 What is the racial and ethnic makeup of Benjamin Franklin High School?

-The largest demographic group at Benjamin Franklin High School is White at 39.2%.
-The school serves a diverse student body in New Orleans, LA.
+The largest demographic group at Benjamin Franklin High School is White at 39.2% of enrollment, in New Orleans, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 72.6/100.

 What is the Resource Investment Index for Benjamin Franklin High School?

-Benjamin Franklin High School has a Resource Investment Index of 67/100 (B-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Benjamin Franklin High School has a Resource Investment Index of 66/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page